What are the different SAP FICO Certification exams?

 Value Table: Prior to Release 4.0, it was possible to use the value table of a domain to provide input help.
 This is no longer possible, primarily because unexpected results could occur if the value table had more than one key field.
 It was not possible to restrict the other key fields, which meant that the environment of the field was not considered, as is normal with check tables.
 In cases where this kind of value help was appropriate, you can reconstruct it by creating a search help for the data elements that use the domain in question, and using the value table as the selection method.
 Check table will be at field level checking.
 Value table will be at domain level checking e.g. scarr table is check table for carried.

-What is the difference between Tables and Structures?
+What is the difference between Tables and Structures in SAP?

 Tables are permanently stored objects in the database whereas Structures are temporary objects created at run time.
 The difference between a table and a structure is that the structure does not contain any data and it acts as a reference to the table.
 No database tables are generated from it.